Author – Mattea Jacobs

 The need for new construction has increased exponentially due to rapid development and population growth.
 Architectural design and construction activities have witnessed significant improvements, especially when it comes to building practices and materials used.
 Due to negative aspects such as climate change, global warming, and rising levels of pollution, efforts are being made to live more “green” and build sustainably.
 One such effort is to create homes and buildings that are sustainable by using building materials that are natural and practices that do not harm the environment, which in turn reduce our carbon footprint as well.

 Green building is not a new trend in India, as the shift to innovative, cost-effective, eco-friendly, energy-efficient, and disaster-resistant building practices began way back in the 1990s.
 However, due to globalization and the visible effects of global warming, the number of green buildings in India is increasing drastically.

 Let’s take a look at some of the best and most common natural building materials used in green building construction.
 Like any other building material and method, these ones also have their pros and cons.
 Your choice should depend on your specific needs, as well as location and building aspects, skills and budget:

 Rammed earth is one of the oldest methods used in construction, which has been used for centuries with good reason – the structures created are strong and long-lasting.
-Damp soil or some other raw material, such as gravel, chalk or lime is rammed and compressed tightly into a framework.
+Damp soil or other natural building material such as gravel, chalk or lime is rammed and compressed tightly into a framework.
 After it is strong enough and densely compressed, the framework is removed, and your natural rammed earth wall is ready.

 Pros: Rammed earth is a simple construction method that needs local materials to work with, and it can be easily mastered even by novices in construction.
 The raw materials are very easily acquired, as you can use your local natural building materials and soil, which also significantly reduces the construction cost.